rchuluc/node-kafka/README.md

 ## Kafka

-In this POC, are two topics ECOMMERCE_NEW_ORDER and ECOMMERCE_SEND_EMAIL.
+In this project, are two topics ECOMMERCE_NEW_ORDER and ECOMMERCE_SEND_EMAIL.
 To add more topics add a new value to `KAFKA_CREATE_TOPICS` in `docker-compose.yml` separed by comma, the topic follow the `NAME:PARTITIONS:REPLICAS:CLEANUP_POLICY` pattern.

 The messages are serialized in JSON format.